What To Put In Your Car First Aid Kit

 Imagine it’s an ordinary day.
 You wake up refreshed and start your morning with a nice, hot cup of coffee before hopping in your car and heading to work.
 Your favorite song is playing in the background, and it’s shaping up to be a great day.
 That’s when a distracted driver runs the light and T-bones you.
 The screech of metal on metal, glass shattering, and tires spinning echoes across the intersection.
 The car’s out of control, and you desperately try to stabilize it, but both you and the other vehicle smash into a streetlight.

 Disoriented and jittery from nerves, you stumble out of the car and notice through the smoke that the other driver hasn’t gotten out.
 In fact, they aren’t moving.
 You wrench open the door and immediately notice the blood spilling out of a gash in their arm.
 There’s so much blood.
 You frantically grab an old jacket from your car and wrap it around the guy’s arm, but the bleeding isn’t stopping.
 A bystander says the ambulance is caught in traffic.
 You don’t have a first aid kit, and you don’t know what to do.
 This person’s life is in your hands, and you’re helpless.

 This is the reality for thousands of people every day, and lives that could’ve been saved are lost.
 Here at My Medic, we strive to prevent these unnecessary deaths by providing life-saving training and first aid kits.
 If you don’t have the training or supplies to save a life, whether that be your own or another’s, take the initiative today and prepare yourself for the possibility.

 With a first aid kit in your car, you'll be prepared no matter where you go!
-If you need a first aid kit, My Medic has a car first aid kit ready to go!
+If you need a first aid kit, My Medic has a car first aid kit at 30% OFF ready to go!
 And if you need to learn how to treat traumatic injuries, you can register for Green Beret Medic Billy Haley's M.A.R.C.H. online training course!